mvysny/mvysny.github.io/_posts/2022-9-27-networking-lenovo-t14s-sucks.md

 but unfortunately the bug still persists with Linux kernel 5.15.0-48.
 The only way is to unplug the machine from the docking station, then plug it back, or just disable the cable networking.

-The wired eth via an ethernet dongle will randomly stop working with the same error messages.
+The wired eth via an ethernet dongle ([Lenovo ThinkPad Ethernet Extension Cable Gen 2](https://www.verkkokauppa.com/fi/product/468930/Lenovo-ThinkPad-Ethernet-Extension-Cable-Gen-2)) will randomly stop working with the same error messages.
+Avoid like the pague!

+Workaround: don't buy the ethernet dongle from Lenovo, buy [TP-LINK UE306](https://www.verkkokauppa.com/fi/product/743296/TP-LINK-UE306-USB-3-0-Gigabit-Ethernet-verkkokortti) instead and plug it into your docking station.
+It has been working flawlessly for me so far.

+## Wireless

-The wireless will randomly stop working with the following messages, with an occasional kernel segfault on top:
+The wireless will frequently and randomly stop working with the following messages, with an occasional kernel segfault on top:

 ```
 [  592.333309] iwlwifi 0000:03:00.0: Queue 5 is stuck 225 43